hashcube/ironsource/README.md

 ## Integrating Additional Providers

-To integrate additional providers supportd by supersonic, you'll need to manually add all of the files and configuration to the correct locations in the build/providers/<provider_name> folder.
+To integrate additional providers supportd by ironsource, you'll need to manually add all of the files and configuration to the correct locations in the build/providers/<provider_name> folder.